UMCUGenetics/RNASeq-NF/README.md

 Download the [Nextflow](https://www.nextflow.io/) binary.

 ### Singularity
 Install [Singularity](https://sylabs.io/guides/3.5/admin-guide/) on the host system.

 For UMCU users, please follow the instructions on the [HPC wiki](https://wiki.bioinformatics.umcutrecht.nl/bin/view/HPC/SlurmScheduler) on how to use Slurm & Singularity.

 Start an interactive Slurm session on the HPC cluster.
 ```
 srun -n 2 --mem 5G --time 12:00:00 --gres=tmpspace:10G --pty bash
 ```
-The nextflow process needs to run until the analysis (see 4) is finished and all jobs have been scheduled.
+The nextflow process needs to remain active until the analysis (see 4) is finished and all jobs have been scheduled.
 It is therefore wise to execute the above command within a terminal multiplexer, such as **screen** or **Tmux**.
 Alternatively, the command can be embedded within a **sbatch** script.
 Though this should be done by default, ensure that the singularity environment variables point to $TMPDIR.
 In the srun command above, we passed 10G to our session.

 ```
 SINGULARITY_LOCALCACHEDIR=${TMPDIR}